How To Apply

 PURSUING SOCIAL WORK AT OHIO STATE

 Upon admission to the university, you will begin as a “pre-social work” student and complete pre-major coursework during your first two years of study.
 For information on admission to The Ohio State University, please visit Undergraduate Admissions and First Year Experience.
 If you are a current Ohio State student interested in changing your area of study to social work, or you are a transfer student from another institution interested in pursuing social work at Ohio State, you should contact one of the social work advisors listed below.
 All students are required to apply to the social work major, and the majority of students apply to the major during their second year.
 However, if you are able to complete all of the pre-major coursework during your first year, you can apply to begin your major during your second year in the College of Social Work.
 Transfer students and current Ohio State students changing their major to social work may be eligible to apply directly to the social work major if they have completed the pre-major coursework.
-Contact our social work advisor for additional information and to plan when you will apply to the social work major.
+Contact our social work advisors for additional information and to plan when you will apply to the social work major.

-- All students should contact Andréa Severson.
+- All students with last names A-M should contact Andréa Severson.

 ADMISSION TO THE SOCIAL WORK MAJOR